SuperSL8585/MyHealth/README.md

 ## Disclaimer
 MyHealth is an educational tool built to improve patient health literacy.
 It does not provide medical advice or diagnoses.
 Always verify AI-generated insights with a licensed medical professional.

+## 🤝 Contributing
+Contributions are always welcome!
+For major changes, please open an issue first to discuss what you would like to change.

+## Licensing
+MIT License — See LICENSE file for details.